 For example, if your current account is yourbrandhere.myshopify.com, register yourbrandhere-au.myshopify.com for Australia, yourbrandhere-uk.myshopify.com for the United Kingdom, and so on.

-This helps keep your organised on the back end, and saves confusion, instead of your team trying to remember which unique store name belongs to which territory.
+As a result, this helps keep your organized on the back end, and saves confusion, instead of your team trying to remember which unique store name belongs to which territory.

 Step Two: Set Up Your New Domain